-We capture and process YUV images from all three cameras at an aggregated frame rate of approx. 24 fps.
+We capture and process YUV images.
 Each pixel is color-classified in a fast multistage process using a color look-up table.
 In the downsampled color-classified image we detect the ball, the goals, the poles, goal-posts, restart markers, field line features, obstacles, team mates, and opponents by color and size.
 We estimate distance and angle to each feature in the robot's egocentric coordinate frame by removing radial lens distortion and by inverting the projective mapping from field to image plane.
 For field line features at corners and T-junctions, we also estimate their orientation relative to the robot.